OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Using Land Explorer/Queries/Searching_Genes.md

 ## Multiple Genes

-Users can search additional genes in the search bar (with options becoming available for each additional search as well):
+Users can search additional genes in the search bar by entering gene names separated by a comma.
+Options will become available in the dropdown menu for each additional search term as well:

 ![multi_search](../../images/multi_search.png)